 Life gravitates outside in Santa Barbara, boasting fresh air and sunshine all year round.
 If you’re craving a day of culture that’s equal parts inspiring and al fresco, we’ve got you covered.
 Between our dreamy, perfectly preserved historic landmarks and pristine botanical gardens, you can easily step back in time and learn about the Spanish and Mexican eras as well as the native natural environment.
 In between wanderings downtown on the Red Tile Walking Tour and along manicured garden trails, you can pop into intimate museums and galleries to admire art created by local talents and artists of international renown.
 This itinerary will give you a healthy serving of culture complete with your daily dose of Vitamin D.

-Start your morning with coffee and breakfast at Breakfast, a hybrid art gallery and café showcasing works by local artists.
-Then head to the 78-acre historic landmark Santa Barbara Botanic Garden, where you can take an invigorating walk along the living museum’s 5.5 miles of trails.
+Start your morning with coffee and breakfast at Handlebar Coffee Roasters before heading to the 78-acre historic landmark Santa Barbara Botanic Garden, where you can take an invigorating walk along the living museum’s 5.5 miles of trails.
 The showcase of California’s native landscapes features diverse habitats ranging from desert and meadow to creek side and redwoods.
 Get snap happy as you admire the native trees, flowers, shrubs, cacti and other plants.
 Take advantage of the stunning vista of the Channel Islands 25 miles offshore from the Garden’s new Island View Garden at the Pritzlaff Conservation Center—it’s seriously one of the best views in town.
-Kids, in particular, will have a blast checking out the Garden’s temporary exhibition opening July 1 (running through December 31).
-Garden Casitas: Playhouses Designed with Nature in Mind is a collection of six playhouses constructed primarily of plant-based materials, highlighting the importance of plants in everyday life.